jasmaa/jasmaa.github.io/_posts/2020-03-29-vscode-bolt.md

 languages, having written it off as too low-level and faraway from the world of app development, but here I am today, a wiser man.
-I also find it ironic that in an effort to not have to write large, unreadable JSON files, I ended up making this project which is, at it's core, a large, complicated, and very unreadable JSON file.
+I also find it ironic that in an effort to not have to write large, unreadable JSON files, I ended up making this project which is, at its core, a large, complicated, and very unreadable JSON file.

 Life is full of many mysteries and contradictions.